hipe/tmx/fields/doc/issues/012-normal-normalization.md

   - some of the novel reductions we propose below may have their own experimental merit.

+  - having a static model plus our bold "grammar space reduction" allows for the normalization to be more "call-time efficient", because we can skip the reflection of each assocation.

 so whether we can or should ultimately assimilate this into the "one ring" facility is an open question we explore as we write this.